blsk4040/terraform-beginner-bootcamp-2023/README.md

 When attempting to run `terraform login ` in bash wiswig to generate token does not work as expected in Gitpod VSCode browser.

-The work around is mamnually generate a token in Terraform Cloud Page to generate the token
+The work around is manually generate a token in Terraform Cloud Page to generate the token.

 ```
 https://app.terraform.io/app/settings/tokens?source=terraform-login